polar-app/polar-app/content/blog/2019-05-25-13-lucky-tips-for-using-anki-and-spaced-repetition-2019.md

 ## Active Recall

-You should also understand why [active recall](https://en.wikipedia.org/wiki/Active_recall) is so important
+You should also understand why <a href="https://en.wikipedia.org/wiki/Active_recall" target="_blank">active recall</a> is so important

 > Active recall is a principle of efficient learning, which claims the need to actively stimulate memory during the learning process.
 It contrasts with passive